Proposal Development & Submission

 Navigate through the outline of the proposal development and submission.

-The SPA Proposal Preparation Checklist is a general guideline to assist you in proposal development, in terms of required forms and processes.
+The SPA Proposal Preparation Checklist or How to Prepare a Grant Application are two general documents to assist you in proposal development, in terms of required forms and processes.
 Individual sponsors may have additional requirements.

 Description: An arrangement under which there is a transfer of funds, property, services or anything of value from the sponsor to the institution to assist the institution in reaching a particular goal or public purpose.